 Monthly Social Security Benefit Amounts to Increase by 1.7 Percent

-Posted On Behalf of Schmidt Kramer Injury Lawyers on Nov 05, 2012 in News
+Posted On Behalf of Schmidt Kramer Injury Lawyers on Nov 05, 2012 in Social Security Disability

 The Harrisburg Social Security Disability attorneys at Schmidt Kramer regularly help disabled workers appeal rejected disability benefit applications.
 They know how important those benefits are to someone who is disabled and unable to work.